Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SEVEN: Cover the cookie dough and chill in the refrigerator for 30 minutes.

 IN THE FRIDGE: Keep the unused cookie dough covered in plastic wrap or in an airtight container and stored in the refrigerator.
-It will last for 2 to 3 days.
+It will last for two to three days.

-IN THE FREEZER: You can also place the edible chocolate chip cookie dough in the freezer, covered, for 2 to 3 months.
+IN THE FREEZER: You can also place the edible chocolate chip cookie dough in the freezer, covered, for two to three months.

 close up shot of edible cookie dough on a large wooden spoon